Six Money Saving Tips for College Students

 2. Get a Student Checking and Savings Account

 You will need a bank account while you are in college, and should take advantage of the benefits of a student checking account while you are in school.
-Most student checking and savings account offer more perks and fewer requirements than the typical bank accounts.
+Most student checking and saving accounts offer more perks and fewer requirements than the typical bank accounts.
 At First Federal Bank, our Student Banking account offers Scorecard® Rewards with your debit card, no minimum balance requirements or monthly fees, fee-free ATMs, and a great mobile banking app that gives you the ability to bank whenever, wherever.
 Plus, you can easily apply for Student Banking online.

 3. Find & Use Student Discounts